 The Mestia Historical-Ethnographic Museum is a must-visit attraction in Mestia.
 Additionally, it’s also an excellent base for mountaineering and hiking trips.

 Azerbaijan’s capital is the largest city on the Caspian Sea coast and in the Caucasus, home to more than 2.2 million people.
-It also holds a fascinating world record—Baku is the lowest capital city in the world, located 28 meters below sea level.
-Contrastingly, it’s both one of the oldest and most modern cities in the Caucasus.
+It also holds a fascinating world record—Baku is the lowest capital city globally, located 28 meters below sea level.
+Contrastingly, it’s one of the oldest and most modern cities in the Caucasus.

 Besides centuries-old architecture and excellent museums, Baku is also renowned for being a major oil hub.
 Surrounded by oil fields and the prosperity that results from that, Baku boasts some ultra-modern buildings, too.
 Great examples of those are the Azersu Tower, the Flame Towers, the Baku Crystal Hall, and the SOCAR Tower, the tallest building in the Caucasus region.